 Yet forests also work to moderate climate change: a single hectare of pine forest takes an annual 7.5 tonnes of carbon out of the air every year.
 Because they extract carbon dioxide from the atmosphere, replacing it with oxygen, forests serve as 'sinks' within the carbon cycle.
 It is only if they are burnt down or rot that this carbon gets released again.

 Satellites are increasingly being used to assist national forest inventories so countries can fulfil their obligations to the 1997 Kyoto Protocol, and gain 'carbon credits' for wooded areas.
 Optical or radar instruments can quantify forest biomass, leaf size, water content and overall health, and even differentiate individual species.
 And better-quantified forests can then be better factored into climate prediction models.

 Russia is the nation with the largest forest area and its extent has been recorded using Earth Observation.
-Radar instruments on ERS as well as Japan's JERS-1 have been used to map 1.2 million square kilometres of forest across central Siberia, the largest project of its kind Forest authorities used the land cover maps to update obsolete inventories and monitor reforestation efforts.
+Radar instruments on ERS as well as Japan's JERS-1 have been used to map 1.2 million sq km of forest across central Siberia, the largest project of its kind Forest authorities used the land cover maps to update obsolete inventories and monitor reforestation efforts.

 Forests and sustainable development

 Forests represent an economic as well as an ecological resource, and satellite data enables woodland to be logged in a sustainable manner.
 In areas such as Sarawak in Indonesia, Earth observation has been used to provide data on the quality and quantity of forest resources and enables accurate advance estimates of production yields.
 Illegal forest clearing can potentially be highlighted and brought to the attention of the authorities.